Funnel Approach – What Does It Mean for Your Small Business?

 Be ambitious but realistic: It’s essential to think big and consider what is realistically possible within a given time frame.

 For example, suppose one of your fitness goals is to become an elite athlete who competes in world championships.
-In that case, this might require more than just three months’ worth of training—but if your goal is simply improving general health and wellness by running more often or joining an adult sports league, then this may be something that could be accomplished within a few weeks or months depending on how often you work out during those periods.
+In that case, this might require more than just three months’ worth of training—but if your goal is improving general health and wellness by running more often or joining an adult sports league, then this may be something that could be accomplished within a few weeks or months depending on how usually you work out during those periods.
 The same principle applies to sales and marketing.

 Step 1.
 Optimize your website

-Optimizing your website is vital because it can help increase your sales, gain more customers and improve your brand.
+Optimizing your website is vital because it can help increase your sales, gain more customers, and improve your brand.

 Step 2.
 Capture leads

 The second step in the funnel approach is capturing leads.
 This is the most critical part of your funnel because it’s how you get people to enter your sales process and become aware of what they need.
-Since most small businesses don’t have a large marketing budget, it’s even more important to ensure that you capture as many leads as possible through various channels.
+Since most small businesses don’t have a large marketing budget, it’s even more critical to ensure you capture as many leads as possible through various channels.

 For example, suppose someone contacts me via email asking about my services or products without giving me any contact information (like an email address).
-In that case, it will be difficult for me to follow up with them later on without doing some additional digging into my own database first (which takes time).
+In that case, it will be difficult for me to follow up with them later on without doing some additional digging into my database first (which takes time).

 Step 3.
 Nurture them with content marketing

-Content marketing is a bit of a buzzword, so it can be hard to know what exactly it means.
+Content marketing is a bit of a buzzword, so it can be hard to know what it means.

 Here are some examples of content marketing:

-• Blog posts that explain the ins and outs of specific products or services (ex,”:10 Things You Need To Know About Our Services”…)
+• Blog posts that explain the ins and outs of specific products or services (ex,” 10 Things You Need To Know About Our Services”)

-• Podcasts discussing topics related to your business (ex: How To Make Money Online With Blogging)
+• Podcasts discussing topics related to your business (ex, How To Make Money Online With Blogging)

 Step 4.
 Convert them into customers